We have gone through crucial and important strides in Canada’s pharmacy profession and field.

 5. The impact of technology on pharmacy in Canada

 Pharmacy in Canada has evolved over the years with the help of technology.
-For example, the introduction of computerized systems in pharmacies has allowed for more efficient and accurate prescription processing.
+For example, the introduction of computerized pharmacy systems has allowed for more efficient and accurate prescription processing.
 Additionally, the internet has allowed for the widespread distribution of information about medications and their potential interactions.
-This has led to increased safety for patients as they are better able to make informed decisions about their health.
+This has led to increased patient safety as they can better make informed decisions about their health.
 In addition, online pharmacies have allowed for greater access to medication for those who may not have access to traditional pharmacies.

 6. The future of pharmacy in Canada